9.3: Specific screening targets

 The JPAC Donor Selection Guidelines3 may identify other infectious agents and specify some situations when screening may be applied in addition to donor deferral.
 In such situations any screening performed must:

-• ensure that the results of the assay manufacturer’s and the additional quality control samples have satisfied the criteria laid down prior to release of the result.
+- ensure that the results of the assay manufacturer’s controls and the additional quality control sample have satisfied the criteria laid down prior to release of the result.

 9.3.17: Additional screening of plasma intended for fractionation